 Other

-1Utrecht University, Utrecht, Netherlands, 2Wageningen University, Netherlands, 3University of New South Wales, Sydney, Australia
+1Utrecht University, Utrecht, Netherlands, 2Wageningen University, Wageningen, Netherlands, 4Waterways Centre, Lincoln University, New Zealand, 5Museum, Tromso, Norway

-Landscapes are shaped by geomorphic processes, but also provide habitats for plants, animals and other life.
-Close interactions between life and geomorphic processes structure many geomorphologically dynamic landscapes, such as glacier forelands, rivers, deltas, saltmarshes, mangrove coasts and coastal dunes.
-Yet, many of those ‘biogeomorphic’ feedbacks are still not fully understood and poorly quantified.
-As many geomorphologically dynamic landscapes are under pressure from climate and land use changes, unravelling and quantifying those biogeomorphic feedbacks becomes more and important.
-This will help to develop nature-based solutions (NbS) and to safeguard geo- and biodiversity as well as linked ecosystem functions and services.
+Landscapes are shaped not only by geomorphic processes but also by the plants, animals, and other forms of life they sustain.
+Close interactions between life and geomorphic dynamics structure many environments—glacier forelands, rivers, deltas, saltmarshes, mangrove coasts, and coastal dunes.
+Yet, many of these biogeomorphic feedbacks remain poorly understood and quantified.
+At the same time, geomorphologically dynamic landscapes are under increasing pressure from climate and land-use change.
+Unravelling and quantifying these feedbacks is therefore crucial, both to safeguard geo- and biodiversity and to support ecosystem functions and services, as well as to develop nature-based solutions (NbS).

 Geoarchaeology: Interactions between people and the environment